rswgnu/rsw-elisp/README.md

-  5.  **Editing Default Expressions**: If you ever want to edit the default, use *M-y* (`rsw-elisp-yank-pop`) to yank it into the editable portion of the minibuffer, any time other than after a `yank` command.  (*M-y* still performs its normal `yank-pop` function as a *C-y* `yank`).
-If you yank a large expression in by mistake, press *C-d* or *DELETE FORWARD* when at the end of the minibuffer to erase its entire contents.
+  5.  **Editing Default Expressions**: If you ever want to edit the default, use *M-y* (`rsw-elisp-yank-pop`) to yank it into the editable portion of the minibuffer, any time other than after a `yank` command.  (*M-y* still performs its normal `yank-pop` function after a *C-y* `yank` command).
+If you yank in a large expression by mistake, press *C-d* or *DELETE FORWARD* when at the end of the minibuffer to erase its entire contents.
 If you prefer these helper keys not be bound, after the call to:

          ```
 		 (rsw-elisp-enable)